by: RJ Fisher Last Update: January 2023

 Cơm Tấm literally translates into ‘broken rice’.
 The use of broken rice in this dish over long grained rice is important.
 Originally broken rice was used, because for a poor man’s dish the cheapest rice was used.
 Over time, the texture of the broken rice became a essential feature of Cơm Tấm.

 The broken rice is topped with BBQ caramelized pork chop and a fried egg.
-If you’re lucky, extra shredded pork and skin are sprinkled on top together with pickles, cucumber and tomato, yum!
+If you’re lucky, extra shredded pork and skin a sprinkled on top together with pickles, cucumber and tomato, yum!

 2. Bún Chả – Vietnamese Grilled Meatballs